haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

 3. [Grant Sanderson's (3blue1brown) YouTube videos on Linear Algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)
-    provide excellent background on the geometrical thinking that we will exploit on in this course.
+    provide excellent background on the geometrical thinking that we will exploit in this course.

 4. Poor, H. V. (1994).
 An Introduction to Signal Detection and Estimation.
     Springer-Verlag.
 ISBN: 9781441928375.